FabricioLince/BehaviourEsolang/README.md

 Note that to repeat both the increment and the comparison each time I have to put them inside a Sequencer.

+### Optional

+The Optional is denoted by the interrogation mark `?` followed by a single Expression.

+The Optional is used to ignore a falsy evaluation of the child Node.
+Making it always evaluate to BOOLEAN True.

+For example, if you have a Sequencer with an Expression that may evaluate falsy, but you don't want the Sequencer to stop because of it, you put child Expression inside a Optional:

+`(?mayEvaluateFalsy; needsToBeEvaluatedRegardless)`

+In this script, all the two children Expressions will be evaluated.

+### Negator

+The Negator is denoted by the tilde `~` followed by a single Expression.

+The Negator is used to convert truthy values into BOOLEAN False, and falsy values into BOOLEAN True.

+In another words, if the child Node evaluates to NIL or to BOOLEAN False, the Negator evaluates to BOOLEAN True.
+Otherwise it evaluates to BOOLEAN False.

+For example, the following script has a Negator followed by a Expression that evaluates to BOOLEAN False.
+The Negator then evaluates to BOOLEAN True:

+`~(1>2)`

+In this case we have to use the parentheses to make sure the Negator is negating the evaluation of the whole comparison, and not the value of the number `1` (which would result in BOOLEAN False, and when compared to `2` would result in NIL)

 ## Node Referencing

 in Behaviour, Node Referencing is the equivalent of functions in most languages.